The eighteenth century, as seen from the twentieth

 Far from being ‘set in stone’ like other major institutions based on private collections, the Cognacq-Jay collection is enriched year on year by acquisitions which are in keeping with the spirit established by the taste and perspective of an early-twentieth century collector, formed in a period when the eighteenth century was considered as the absolute apogee of bourgeois interior design.
 The nature of this collection, comprising mostly small works, and works whose subject matter often touches on the intimacy of the private sphere, from portraits to interiors, means that the museum offers a uniquely engaging vision of the French eighteenth century as it was perceived in the early twentieth: a century where sociability, discussion and the art of living were considered fundamental to one’s personal development.

-A museum full of charm
+A charming museum